chadellison/gregs_record_collection/README.md

 ```
 ![ScreenShot](https://raw.github.com/chadellison/gregs_record_collection/master/public/create_album.png)

+The album title and the name of the artist are required

-additions must have a unique combination of album_title and artist name
+These requests must have a unique combination of album_title and artist name

 For example, if we try to create the same album twice we will get a 422 error: